How to care for trauma survivors Q&A

 Within a short period of about four weeks, I've been impacted in some way by about 10 deaths.
 Each life lost has a story.
 Each life has family members, loved ones and friends who are grieving and dealing with the reality death brings.

 God gifted me with a great capacity for empathy.
-Rarely does a situation come across my path/p>/p>/em>... [continue]
+Rarely does a situation come across my path that I do not try to imagine myself in another person's shoes.
+Though God can use... [continue]

 Grief is a journey – just be present